livepeer/livepeer-monorepo/packages/subgraph/README.md

 ### Explorer Integration

-Once you've got your Graph Node running and successfully deployed the Livepeer Subgraph, you're ready to integrate it with the Explorer.
-Simply set the environment variable `REACT_APP_LIVEPEER_SUBGRAPH` inside `.env.development` to your graphql endpoint.
+Once you've got your Graph Node running and successfully deployed the Livepeer Subgraph, you can integrate it with the [Explorer](https://github.com/livepeer/livepeerjs/tree/master/packages/explorer) by setting the its environment variable `REACT_APP_LIVEPEER_SUBGRAPH` inside `.env.development` to your graphql endpoint.

 For example: